Hope is being able to see that there is light despite all of the darkness.– Desmond Tutu

 You can learn to appreciate the situation because you are discovering the tools you’ll need to navigate in the dark.
 If you can keep walking toward the light, you’ll develop qualities that will help you resist life’s challenges.

-Your greatest gift in the dark is your newfound abilities to embrace change, persist and keep going.
+Your greatest gift in the dark is your newfound ability to embrace change, persist, and keep going.
 These skills you’ll have with you for the rest of your life.

-Yes, the current situation is icky but it can’t stay this way for long.
+Yes, the current situation is tough but it can’t stay this way for long.

 I’ve found that when a person is at rock bottom, things can’t get worse.
 They can only improve.
 If you’re having the worst week or month of your life, be prepared for a positive change.